 Vulcan Industries produced the mix used on the project.
-Stockpiled aggregate was fed into two bins which were metered to feed aggregate to a continuous drum mixer.
+The same limestone screenings were fed from two bins which were metered to feed aggregate to a continuous drum mixer.
 Emulsion was sprayed into the drum at the rate needed to obtain the desired residual asphalt content in the mix (2.5%, 3.5%, or 4.5%).
-The mix production rate was low, usually running around 100 tons per hour.
+The mix production rate was low, usually running around 100 tons (907 Mg) per hour.

 Several problems were encountered during mix production.
 First, a considerable amount of balling of the emulsion occurred throughout the time the mix was being produced.
-Most of these balls were less than 1/2 inch diameter.
+Most of these balls were less than 1/2 in.
+(13 mm) diameter.
 However, the balling resulted in a slightly uneven distribution of asphalt in the mix.
 Also, aggregate being fed to the mixer would occasionally clog the bins.
 Because of this, a worker was required to continuously monitor the bins to ensure aggregate was flowing.

 Several attempts were made to reduce the balling problem.
 It was felt the problem was moisture related, so the contractor began to modify the mix moisture content.
 First, a drier limestone screenings aggregate, coming immediately from the quarry's rock crushing operation, was fed into the bins.
 The drier aggregate, however, did not reduce the amount of asphalt balling.
 Next, a hose was used to apply additional moisture to the surface of the aggregate on the conveyor prior to entering the mixer.
-This also failed since moisture tests indicated less than desirable mix moisture content, and visual examination indicated layering of The asphalt balling was not considered to be a major problem.
+This also failed since moisture tests indicated less than desirable mix moisture content, and visual examination indicated layering of moist to relatively dry aggregate on the conveyor.
+The asphalt balling problem continued throughout the research project.

+The asphalt balling was not considered to be a major problem.
 A majority of the asphalt was well mixed with the aggregate.
-Also, the method of compaction used on the base, a padsfoot roller and motor grader operation, provided added breaking and mixing of the asphalt.
+Also, the method of compaction used on the base, a padsfoot roller and motor grader operation, provided added mixing of the asphalt.
 The balling simply prevented a more desirable distribution of asphalt throughout the mix, a condition which may have been improved through use of a pugmill, rather than a drum mixer.

----- Base Construction
+Base Construction